BLACKBOARD IV

 Thought Train

-A Real number is a fusion of complex conjugates.
-When we probe more deeply into the real spatial basis of a solution, we reveal another layer, a pair of opposites the union of which defines the symmetry of the Real number.
-We impose the Complex field onto the Real field, as though a magnifying glass, and force the solution to expose its inner composition.
-Is this Fourier series of conjugate possibilities somehow related to factor groups?
+Is the Fourier series of a set of conjugate possibilities somehow related to factor groups?
 Is the parent group equivalent to the quantum wavefunction?
-Special functions, like the Hermitian and the Bessel, are generators along mathematical trajectories which manufacture the coefficients for each distinct eignevector.
+Special functions, like the Hermitian and the Bessel, are generators along mathematical trajectories of the coefficients for each distinct eignevector.
 And as such, can be considered to create a geometrically nested series.
 The modulus of the parent group over a maximal invariant subgroup produces a simple factor group.
-By simple is meant nondivisible, a whole unto itself.
-And for invariant read geometirc.
-Is an invariant subgroup equivalent to an eigenvector, an invariant basis element?
+By simple is meant nondivisible--a whole unto itself--and invariant or geometric.
+Is a factor group of a composition series equivalent to an eigenvector of a Fourier series, an invariant basis element?

 "The domain of species are invariant subsets and there are partitions of these sets that define genera, families, and so on, corresponding to hierarchically related invariant subsets."